teymurgahramanov/AppRoll/README.md

 * If any questions, contact with me https://t.me/teymurgahramanov or subscribe to my blog https://t.me/ITBlogbyTeymur

 ## Features:
-* Define in single file:
+* Control:
- *  App version
+    -  App version
- *  Java runtime version
+    -  Java runtime version
- *  Site and Env based Properties
+    -  Site and Env based Properties
- *  Target servers on different Environments and Sites
+    -  Target servers on different Environments and Sites
- *  and other parameters
+    -  and other parameters
 * Store and Distribute directory structure, static files, templated files for your Application

 ## Requirements